jmreicha/octodns-route53/README.md

 This allows you to optionally target specific Route53 hosted zones.
 Without specifying `zone_id`, octoDNS attempts to look up the zone by name, which is the normal behavior if there is only one zone present.

+This type of configuration is useful when zones have been created outside of octoDNS which are adopted.

 #### Ec2Souce

 ```yaml